nglasl/silverstripe-extensible-search/README.md

 DB field support may be defined using the `$support` class variable on your extension, an example being that your search wrapper does not support faceting.

 To allow full customisation of your custom search wrapper from the CMS, the `updateSource`, `getQueryBuilders` and `getSelectableFields` methods may need be implemented.
 Hopefully these will be updated further down the track to remove such a dependency.

+### Templating

+Custom templating may be defined through your search wrapper, however the default templating for the full-text search is either `ExtensibleSearchPage_results` or `Page_results`.